Please confirm topic selection

 • proximal fixation with combination cables, cerclage, or screws

-• drilling into the cement mantle results in extremely high pullout strength but can compromise the cement mantle
+• drilling into cement results in increased pullout strength but may compromise cement mantle

 • minimally invasive techniques with submuscular plating